Kerbas-ad-astra/Pathfinder-old/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 - Fixed an issue where the Extraplanetary Launchpads window wouldn't show up (see Spyglass for the solution).

 Other
-- By popular request, added support for USI-LS
+- By popular request, added support for USI-LS.
+Thanks for the patch, badsector! :)

 0.8.1: William Tell Overture